Why Choose Us

 What Happens If I Plead Guilty At Magistrates Court UK

-Virtually all criminal court cases start and be completed in a Magistrate Court.
-In a Magistrates Court, a panel of two to three Magistrates or a District Judge will review minor criminal cases such as petty theft, criminal damage, public disorder and motoring offences.
+Virtually all criminal court cases start and are completed in a Magistrate Court.
+In a Magistrates Court, a panel of two to three Magistrates or a District Judge will review minor cases such as petty theft, criminal damage, public disorder and motoring offences.

 Cases heard by a Magistrate are broken down into three categories: